Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

   }

 ```
-The above method will listen to the text input whenever there is a change in the input using the **onChange()** the input attribute it will be set back to the above property named *full_name* to the updated value.
+The above method will listen to the text input whenever there is a change in the input using the **onChange()**.
+The input attribute it will be set back to the above property named *full_name* to the updated value.

 Once the state is set, react calls the *render* method again and the new value is available in the form input value as shown below.
+The react state is the single source of truth  for the below input.

 ```
 <input type= "text" name= "full_name" value={this.state.full_name} onChange={this.onformInputChangeHandler}>
               </input>
 ```

-### Since we are working with controlled components at this point the react state is the single source of truth  for the above input element

 We will create a method to handle form submit.
 This will output the **full_name** on the console.